ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 ??? note "Using PHP 7.3, 7.4 or 8.0"

-    If you are using PHP 8, use a different set of commands:
+    If you're using less than PHP 8.1, use a different set of commands:

     === "[[= product_name_content =]]"